 To request more information about our Pork, or to Order.
 Click Here.
-We are now taking orders for whole, 1/2 and packaged pork for January 2014.
+We are now taking orders for whole and 1/2 hogs for May 2014.
 Order forms can be downloaded from the Product ordering page

 We continue to focus on improving the welfare of our hogs and quality of pork they produce.
 To this end, we have been working with the University of Minnesota

 Morris Alternative Swine Program and the University of Minnesota Meat

 Science Department.
 Our management practices now include a pasture based system during the summer and fall months and a "Swedish Deep Bedding" system during the winter months.
 With the addition of 2 new hog houses that allow natural daylight and outdoor field access year-round, all of our hogs now have a comfortable low stress environment that directly translates to better quality pork.
 They are fed a high quality vegetarian diet, including corn, barley, field peas, soybean meal, and alfalfa hay in winter.
 We prioritize their welfare and focus much of our time on caring for, interacting with and observing our hogs.

 Gloucestershire Old Spots (GOS for short): Try stepping back in time and taste this most delightful pleasure;real pork the way it used to taste!
 The meat from GOS is a dark meat with excellent marbling and a succulent texture.
 A number of renowned chefs also prefer to use GOS pork for specialty dry cured meats.
 This heritage breed of hog has critical status on the American Livestock Conservancy.
 We have acquired our own herd of registered breeding stock that we continue to expand.
 We also focus much time and energy on helping to strengthen the breed through our work with Gloucestershire Old Spots of America, Swiss Village Farms and The Livestock Conservancy.